elias123tre/motion_sensor_lifx/README.md

 - [ ] UDP Packet generation (maybe use python version)
 - [ ] Turning on or off at certain times
 - [ ] Turning on or off with API
+- [ ] Add Rust Github action to build and test